Cross-country skiing for beginners

 Fall down.
 Get up.
 Stay cool.

-Don't worry, cross-country skiing is not difficult and anyone can learn.
-We'll help you get started with Nordic skiing.
-On the boards, ready, go.
+Don't worry, cross-country skiing is not difficult and you can learn it too.
+We'll help you get started with cross-country skiing and have a few tips and tricks ready for you.
+So, on the slats, ready, go.

 Tips and tricks for beginners